 For projects where you more storage or when you want to share files with other collaborators, you will need a "project" directory.
 Project directories reside under /kellogg/proj/.
 Ask Kellogg Research Support if you want to create a project directory or want to change the other users who share that directory with you.

-Note: Beginning in December, 2020, each KLC project directory will have a strict capacity limit, or "quota."
-The default quota for each directory will be 2 TB.
+Note: Each KLC project directory will have a strict capacity limit, or "quota."
+The default quota for each directory is 2 TB.
 Kellogg researchers will be allowed to purchase additional quota at the same price that Northwestern IT charges for Quest storage.
-The current price is $355 per TB for up to 5 year of access.
+The current price is $195 per TB for up to 5 year of access.

 Viewing and Editing Files